EnzymeML/enzymeml-ts/README.md

 - ⚡ **Runtime validation** using [Zod](https://github.com/colinhacks/zod)
 - 📝 **Complete type inference** for excellent IDE support
 - 🌐 **JSON-LD compatible** for semantic web applications
+- 🔍 **OpenAI streaming utilities** for AI-powered data extraction from text and files using the OpenAI API

 ## Installation